zoiteki/shiren-1/content/items/herbs.md

       <td>❌</td>
       <td>✅</td>
       <td>❌</td>
       <td class="leftText">While in Shiren's Inventory, will revive him after he dies.
+Ineffective if
-If it is in a pot, it is ineffective.
-Turns into Weeds after activating.</td>
+        it is in a pot.</td>
     </tr>
     <tr>
       <td class="priceTableName">Angel Seed</td>